 Once the scow is completed it will be a mobile interactive museum which will continue to support education and outreach in Citrus County and other areas of Florida.

-The CRBB will officially begin working on the Wartappo at this year's 2nd Annual Boat Bash at Crystal River Preserve on April 30th, 2011.
+The CRBB will officially complete working on the Wartappo at the 5th Annual Boat Bash at Crystal River Preserve on April 26th, 2014.
 The Crystal River Boat Builders are all volunteers but they need some financial support to purchase wood and other items such as sails and anchors.
 If you are interested in supporting this project contact the CRBB through www.tsca.net/CRBB.

 Return to CRBB Homepage.